Your Holiday Essentials

 Day 3 – Vaison La Romaine

 The archaeological district of Vaison La Romaine, known as Puymin, boasts a theatre, shops, the Nymphea (a fountain and pools), the so-called "Sanctuaire à Portiques", an area containing the “House with the wreathed Apollo” and the Roman Bridge over the river Ouvèze, built in the 1st Century AD.
+(B, D).

 Day 4 - Arles

 In Arles we wander the labyrinthine corridors and passageways of the Amphitheatre and stand on the tiers and imagine the gladiatorial combat.
 We also visit the theatre, the Baths of Constantine, the only remaining part of the imperial Palace, and the superb archaeological museum at the edge of the town.
+(B, D).

 Day 5 - Ambrussum

-We spend the day at the archaeological site of Ambrussum, to appreciate how native Gauls adopted Roman culture.
+Gauls adopted Roman culture.
 We explore the Pont Ambroix, a 1st Century BC Roman bridge, the on-site museum and the ongoing archaeological excavations.
 Thence to the charming medieval town of Aigues-Mortes where we find lunch and time to explore, perhaps walking its perfectly preserved and imposing walls and towers to gain magnificent views of the town and the strange red salt lagoons.
+(B, D).

 Day 6 - Pont du Gard and Orange

 We explore the magnificent aqueduct known as the Pont du Gard, built in the 1st Century AD to carry water to the Roman colony of Nimes.
-Thence to Orange with its Triumphal Arch, built during the reign of emperor Augustus (27 BC–AD 14) to honour the veterans of the Gallic Wars; the Museum of Art and History housed within a 17th C mansion; and the Théâtre Antique d'Orange, one of the finest remnants of the Roman Empire.
+Thence to Orange with its Triumphal Arch, built during the reign of emperor Augustus (27 BC–AD 14) to honour the veterans of the Gallic Wars; the Museum of Art and History housed within a 17th Century mansion; and the Théâtre Antique d'Orange, one of the finest remnants of the Roman Empire.
 Dinner is not included this evening and you are free to find your own restaurant.
 There is also the option to dine with your tour manager and historian at your own expense.
+(B).

 Day 7 - Les Antiques/Glanum and Saint-Remy

 We begin the day at wonderful Glanum where we find Les Antiques, a mausoleum and arch of the 1st Century BC.
 We stroll through the well-preserved streets and houses which demonstrate the processes by which the local Gauls acquired Roman culture.
 Thence to nearby Saint-Remy for a lunch break and to explore the Hôtel de Sade Museum, a Renaissance mansion housing the fascinating finds from Glanum.
+(B, D).

 Day 8 - Return

-Fly Provence to London Heathrow
+Fly Marseille to London Heathrow.
+(B).

 Recommended Reading List